-This is the full-featured multicopter UAV controller that won the Sparkfun 2013 Autonomous Vehicle Competition (dominating with the top five spots).
+This is the full-featured multicopter UAV controller that won the Sparkfun 2013 and 2014 Autonomous Vehicle Competition (dominating with the top five spots).
 A team of developers from around the globe are constantly improving and refining the performance and capabilities of APM:Copter.

 Programming and mission operations are done through an elegant and well-developed software interface.
 The entire package is designed to be easily approachable for the novice, while remaining open-ended for custom applications, education, and research use.

 - A Pixhawk or APM autopilot loaded with the latest version of the APM:Copter firmware

 - Mission Planner software – gives you an easy point-and-click setup/configuration, and a full-featured ground control interface.

 - This APM:Copter Wiki provides all the information you need to set up and operate a multicopter or traditional helicopter.

 - Utilize differential thrust management of independent motor-prop units to provide lift and directional control

 - Benefit from mechanical simplicity and design flexibility